 We are looking for people that want to commit to multiple missions and a long-term career in humanitarian aid.
 Hiring and training an employee is a major investment for MSF and we want to hire expats who want to grow within the organisation.

 With at least two years of professional experience

 Previous experience helps to ensure that skills are of a sufficient level and ensure credibility with local contacts.
 Internships are not recognised as professional experience.

 Being willing to work in unstable political contexts and conflict areas

 During conflicts and other violent situations, MSF teams offer healthcare services to the entire population, provide care to refugees and people who have become displaced within their own country.

-Given the nature of our mission and the contexts we operate in, we ask that our staff leave for missions without their family.
+Given the nature of our mission and the contexts we operate in, we ask that our staff leave for missions without their partner and/or family.

 Having good English and French language skills

 Applicants recruited by the Brussels headquarters must have good French and English language skills.
 These two languages are the most used on missions.
 Knowledge of Arabic (as well as Spanish or Portuguese) would be a major asset.